Key Stage 3 Science Curriculum Intent

-Our core purpose at KS3 is to deliver a challenging and engaging curriculum.
+Our core purpose at Key Stage 3 is to deliver a challenging and engaging curriculum.
 We aim to foster a passion for science in our students which will remain into their adult lives.
-Also by the end of year 9 they will be ready to tackle the demands of the KS4 curriculum.
+Also, by the end of year 9 they will be ready to tackle the demands of the Key Stage 4 curriculum.

 We aim to deliver a curriculum which provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science is vital to the world’s future prosperity, and all pupils will be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils will be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They will be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 The curriculum aims to ensure that all pupils: